How to Winterize Your Outdoor Shower?

 Step 3: Blow Out the Pipes

-For added security, use an air compressor to blow out any leftover water in the pipes.
-Attach the air compressor to the shower’s faucet and blow air through until no more water comes out.
-This is particularly important in regions where temperatures drop significantly below freezing.
+For maximum protection, use an air compressor to blow out the lines.
+Connect the compressor to the showerhead or valve and force air through the pipes until no water remains.
+This step is highly recommended in regions with sub-zero temperatures.

 Step 4: Insulate the Pipes